The Real Ones vs The Fake Ones — Modern Paraphrase | nocap.bible

 isn't just about knowing things — it's about what you're constructing with your life.

 The wisest woman builds her house — her relationships, her family, her legacy — with intentional, steady effort.
 But foolishness?
 Foolishness takes a wrecking ball to everything with its own hands.
 And it's not just about physical houses.
-Whoever walks with integrity has genuine reverence for God, but someone who's devious in how they move?
+Whoever walks with has genuine reverence for God, but someone who's devious in how they move?
 They're basically saying they despise Him.
 Meanwhile, a fool's own mouth writes checks their back has to cash, but wise words protect you.

 Your words and your walk are either building materials or demolition tools.
 There's no neutral. 🧠